tiy-durham-fe-2015/curriculum/assignments/user_mgmt/readme.md

 #### Implement a User Class

-It should be defined here:
+It should be defined in js/user.js

-js/user.js

-- A user has a first name, last name, and email
+- A user has three properties:
-- User should go into a file called user.js
+  - firstName
+  - lastName
+  - email
 - User constructor should take a spec with the following properties
   - firstName: required
   - lastName: required
   - email: required
-- User should have the following properties:
-  - firstName
-  - lastName
-  - email
 - If the User is passed an invalid spec
   - Throw an exception indicating which property is invalid
   - e.g. throw { message: 'firstName is required', field: 'firstName' }